 Academic integrity, then, is the pursuit of scholarly activity based on the values of honesty, truth, trust, fairness, respect and responsibility.
 It will guide the choices you make in your studies and in your research.
 Academic integrity applies not only to students, but also to faculty and researchers.

-Practicing academic integrity means that you maintain trustworthiness and believability of academic work.
+Practicing academic integrity means that you maintain the trustworthiness and believability of academic work.
 It means never plagiarizing or cheating, never misrepresenting yourself, never falsifying information or handing in the same work twice, never deceiving or compromising the work of others, never working in groups when you have been asked to complete work on your own.